Market Analysts see New York Mortgage Trust Inc. [NYMT] gaining to $4.50. Time to buy?

 BofA Securities have made an estimate for New York Mortgage Trust Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on May 17, 2021.
 While these analysts kept the previous recommendation, B. Riley Securities raised their target price to Buy.
 The new note on the price target was released on May 12, 2021, representing the official price target for New York Mortgage Trust Inc. stock.

-New York Mortgage Trust Inc. [NYMT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.20.
-With this latest performance, NYMT shares dropped by -9.52% in over the last four-week period, additionally sinking by -23.03% over the last 6 months – not to mention a rise of 0.28% in the past year of trading.
+New York Mortgage Trust Inc. [NYMT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.43.
+With this latest performance, NYMT shares dropped by -1.82% in over the last four-week period, additionally sinking by -14.90% over the last 6 months – not to mention a rise of 3.29% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and New York Mortgage Trust Inc. [NYMT] shares currently have an operating margin of -45.11 and a Gross Margin at +91.66.
 New York Mortgage Trust Inc.’s Net Margin is presently recorded at -194.97.